Mario Gurma

 Mario Gurma (born 14 April 1982) is an Albanian former professional footballer.

 Club career

-Gurma previously played for Levadiakos F.C. in the Greek Super League and for Panetolikos in the Beta Ethniki.
+Gurma previously played for Levadiakos in the Super League Greece and for Panetolikos in the Beta Ethniki.
 He also played in Italy for Reggiana and for U.S. Gavorrano and Tricase calcio.
-In summer 2013 he moved to Olympiakos Volou 1937 F.C.
-In January 2021, Gurma got out of retirement to help his hometown club Butrinti Sarandë get promoted to Albanian First League after 5 years, scoring the winning goal in the promotion/relegation play-off against Oriku.
+In summer 2013 he moved to Olympiacos Volos In January 2021, Gurma got out of retirement to help his hometown club Butrinti Sarandë get promoted to Albanian First League after 5 years, scoring the winning goal in the promotion/relegation play-off against Oriku.